As you look for a carrier for your cat, we advise that you select one that is durable, safe, easy-to-clean, and designed for your cat’s needs.

 Many cats dislike going to the veterinarian.
 It starts with the sometimes difficult process of getting your cat into the carrier.
 Use our tips to help your cat become familiar with their carrier and have a positive experience:

 - Leave it in a location or room where your cat spends a lot of time.

-- Place familiar soft bedding inside the carrier that includes your scent to help your cat feel more secure.
+- Place familiar soft bedding inside the carrier that either your cat likes or that includes your scent to help her feel more secure.

-- Place treats, catnip, or toys into the carrier to encourage your cat to enter the carrier voluntarily.
+- Place treats, catnip, or toys within the carrier daily it to encourage your cat to enter the it on her own.